TCI Server (TCI Applet)¶

 Enableto start the TCI server. - Confirm the status indicator next to

 Enableshows:<port> (0 clients)rather than(port in use).
-If it shows(port in use), see Troubleshooting below. - Use the radio normally, then quit with
+If it shows(port in use), see Troubleshooting below. - Configure your third-party software to connect to the TCI server at

 What each control does¶